 Margot van der Goot is Assistant Professor Persuasive Communication at the Department of Communication Science at the University of Amsterdam.
 Margot van der Goot’s research is first and foremost driven by her fascination for people’s interpretations, perceptions, drives, goals, emotions, and meanings of life, and by the overall question how people respond to various forms of persuasive communication.
 She is eager to further refine concepts that are used in communication research.
 Although she also conducts quantitative research, qualitative research is most close to her heart.
 A specific target group of interest in her research are older adults because life-span theory strongly suggests age differences in responses to persuasive communication.
-Her current research interests are human-machine communication, and more specifically people's responses to chatbot communication.

-Examples of recent research projects:
+Examples of previous research projects:

-- qualitative interview studies into how practitioners and youngsters perceive the use of disclosures in online sponsored content (project with Eva van Reijmersdal).
+- Qualitative interview studies into how practitioners and youngsters perceive the use of disclosures in online sponsored content (project with Eva van Reijmersdal).
 The interview study with youngsters has been conducted in collaboration with the “Commissariaat voor de Media” and is used in the development of the “Social Code: YouTube”.